nfitbh72/bricks/docs/myplan.md

 - [X] Add a tutorial screen on level 1 start with gameplay instructions and OK button
 - [X] Make the leaderboards permanent, explain where you are going to store the data
 - [] There is special animation when the last brick of the level is destroyed, make this the last *destructible* brick that dies, not necessarily the last brick in the level
+- [] check coverage of non-ui components, recommend useful tests that can be added
 - [X] Add base health to each level in the config
 - [X] Indestructible bricks
 - [] Add many maps